GerlechJen/Cryptocurrencies/README.md

 ![image2](https://github.com/GerlechJen/Cryptocurrencies/blob/main/Images/image2.png)

-It was then time to cluster the Cryptocurrencies Using K-means algorithm.
-Using the pcs_df DataFrame, I created an elbow curve using hvPlot to find the best value for K.
+It was then time to cluster the Cryptocurrencies using K-means algorithm.
+Using the pcs_df DataFrame, I created an elbow curve with hvPlot to find the best value for K.

 ![image3](https://github.com/GerlechJen/Cryptocurrencies/blob/main/Images/Elbow_curve.png)

 From the plot, the best value for K is 4.
 I then run the K-means algorithm to predict the K clusters for the cryptocurrencies’ data.
-I then created a new DataFrame named clustered_df by concatenating the crypto dataframe and pcs_df DataFrames on the same columns.
-The index used for this new dataframe was same as the crypto_df DataFrame index.
+Then I created a new data frame called clustered_df by concatenating the crypto data frame and pcs_df data frame on the same columns.
+The index used for this new data frame was same as the crypto_df data frame index.
 I added the CoinName column that holds the names of the cryptocurrencies, that was created earlier, to the clustered_df.
 I added another new column called 'Class' to the clustered_df that holds the predictions (model.labels_).
 The clustered dataframe is as shown:

 ![image4](https://github.com/GerlechJen/Cryptocurrencies/blob/main/Images/clustered_df.png)

-My final task on this project was to make visualizations of the Cryptocurrencies Results
+My final task on this project was to make visualizations of the cryptocurrencies results.
 I created a 3D scatter plot using the Plotly Express scatter_3d() function to plot the three principal components PC 1, PC 2 and PC 3 from the clustered_df DataFrame.
 I added the CoinName and Algorithm columns to the hover_name and hover_data parameters, respectively, so each data point showed the CoinName and Algorithm on hover.

 ![image6](https://github.com/GerlechJen/Cryptocurrencies/blob/main/Images/3d%20plot.png)